MiniFate/MiniFate/_chapters/00-outline.md

 Zones can also have aspects, which may restrict free movement or visibility between zones.
 Consider what makes sense from a narrative perspective when deciding whether a character can move or act over a zone boundary.

-> The _Angry Pig_ is circling a mountain outpost exchanging canon fire after a failed attempt to bypass the Empire's northern boarder.
+> The _Angry Pig_ is circling a mountain outpost exchanging cannon fire after a failed attempt to bypass the Empire's northern border.
 > There are three zones on the board: The _Angry Pig_, the sky, and the outpost.
 > The sky has the aspect `A Very Long Way Down`.
 >